By Sarah Coffey

 Her unconventional approach to the business of art is further pronounced by her assimilation of fine art with craft.
 Just as Hart’s needlepoint portraits reference both “high” and “low” art, her company blurs the line between creativity and commerce.
 Hart’s sketchbook is filled with rough drawings of pin-ups, pirates, and tiki heads that can transform into gallery-ready wall-hangings or tea-towel patterns sold on-line for $3.00 a pop.

 Still, she maintains a distinction between business and the creative process: “As for my embroidery work, I allow myself to do whatever I feel compelled to create, independent of what an audience might want.
-I need that outlet, where there are no marketing strategies involved with the creative process.
-The opposite is true for the craft design aspect of it.
+I need that outlet, where there are no marketing strategies involved with the creative process since you can get way better marketing strategies from resources as this Funnel Fuel’s Market Hero Review.
+The opposite is true for the craft design aspect of it,.
 I absolutely take into account what types of patterns my customers want, how to appeal to them visually with my website, etc.”